chainer/chainer/examples/mnist/README.md

 ./train_mnist_data_parallel.py
 ```

-Then, the following files will be craeted:
+Then, the following files will be created:

 ```
 -- result_data_parallel